Cheshire

 Environment

-Over half of all falls occur at home, in the place where we spend most of our time.
-But identifying and addressing hazards can significantly reduce the risk of falls.
+Slip and trip hazards are common at home, in the place where we spend most of our time.
+But identifying and addressing these hazards can help you to feel safer and steadier at home.

 Slips, trips, and falls in the home are common, and may be related to: